 The sense of smell is the oldest and perhaps most evocative method to trigger memory and emotion: Imagine the scent of a newborn child.
 A whiff of fir trees from a forest trail.
 The acrid smells of a war zone, such as diesel fuel and burning rubber.
 Scent is the only sense that is directly linked to the memory and emotion section of the brain making it a powerful tool for affecting cognition and behavior.

-Combining this primal sense with rapidly evolving virtual reality (VR) technology — enabling medical applications including helping soldiers with post-traumatic stress disorder (PTSD)— is the mission of OVR Technology, a startup in Burlington, Vt.
+Combining this primal sense with rapidly evolving virtual reality (VR) technology is the mission of OVR Technology, a startup in Burlington, Vt.

 The company’s pioneering product is the OX1, a lightweight, wireless patented device that attaches to the bottom of a VR head-mounted display.
 To intensify the immersion and authenticity of the VR experience, the OX1 emits microscopic, millisecond-long bursts of various scented liquids into a small area under the user’s nose.
 The OVR in the company’s name stands for “olfactory virtual reality.”

 Optimizing the design requires the flexibility to adapt quickly, which Protolabs’ Multi Jet Fusion process offers as one of its industrial 3D printing technologies, said Erik Cooper, head of design and co-founder at OVR Technology.
 OVR Technology’s initial focus is on health care, education, and training uses, Cooper said, as faster, cheaper, more accessible VR technology drives increasing adoption in the health care market.